hanjos/conditio-java/README.md

 ## What

 Exception systems divide responsibilities in two parts: _signalling_ the exception (like `throw`), and _handling_ it (like `try/catch`), unwinding the call stack until a handler is found.
-The problem with this setup is, by the time the error reaches this handler, the context that signalled the exception is mostly gone.
+The problem is, by the time the error reaches the right handler, the context that signalled the exception is mostly gone.
 This limits the recovery options available.

 A condition system, like the one in Common Lisp, provides a more general solution by splitting responsibilities in _three_ parts: _signalling_ the condition, _handling_ it, and _restarting_ execution.
 The call stack is unwound only if that was the handling strategy chosen; it doesn't have to be.
 This enables novel recovery strategies and protocols, and can be used for things other than error handling.